 Is it the nesting instinct or common sense to deep clean your home before giving birth?
 I like to think of it as common sense because your little one's immune system will not be strong for a few weeks, and you'll be worn out from giving birth and caring for that newborn.

 As you clean cabinets, shelves, curtains, closets, and drawers, keep an eye out for evidence of roaches or mice.
-Many are totally unaware of problems with these critters until they deep clean.
+Many are totally unaware of the problems with these critters until they deep-clean.
 If you see evidence of them, set out poison (wear gloves) or hire an exterminator to spray for them.

 Let your home air out thoroughly before you go back inside after bug spray, and wipe everything down to ensure your baby won't come into contact with those chemicals.